Emmerson-Miranda/XSLTUnit/README.md

 ## Where use XSLTUnit

-For example in SOA projects who use lots of XSLTs and needs validate the outputs against WSDLs or XSDs without need the servers started.
+For example in projects which:

+* Use lots of XSLTs and needs validate the outputs against WSDLs or XSDs.
+* You need develop and test your XSLTs without start any server.
+* You need validate the developments as a part of the process (e.g: using Jenkins)
+* To measure the impact of changes when new XSD version comes.

 ## More info
 Please review wiki pages.